 The other thing that can’t go without being stated is we saw a lot of women leave the workforce [during] the pandemic, so being able to put aside money for emergency savings when you’re not receiving an income is really difficult to achieve.

 Why is it vital for every woman to have an emergency fund?

-Everyone should have an emergency fund no matter what your situation is, and really that’s because life is unexpected.
+Everyone should have an emergency fund no matter what their situation is, and really that’s because life is unexpected.
 Things happen that can cause financial disruption — pandemic or no pandemic — if you are a homeowner and you have issues with your home, if you want to potentially invest in your home, if you have an unexpected medical expense that comes up.
 Preparing for these unexpected events in life is what’s really critical.

 The most common [financial disruption] is unemployment, and that goes for expected and unexpected unemployment.
 You want to give yourself the reprieve of knowing that you’ll have the flexibility if you choose to step away from your employment or you find yourself unemployed in the future.
 We see what’s been happening, that by and large women are leaving the workforce at a clip greater than men.
 Women are leaving the workforce in droves to take care of their families, and have to have some sort of financial support system behind them in order to have that flexibility.
 Having enough savings to cover yourself for three to six months of your essential costs gives you that flexibility and that freedom.
-Given what we’ve learned in the past two years, women, especially, tend to be impacted by these unexpected occurrences, and it’s showing no signs of slowing down.

 What are some steps for women who don’t have an emergency fund to build one up?